andrewwilsonnewer/interview/README.md

 ### Performance
 The best performance from this solution is a simple linear scan, therefore o(n).
 The worst case involves a lot of backtracking, but since the 'hardest' problem was solved in 15ms we are working within bounds.
+To be fair the worst case will be O(n^(n*n)) and my work on a 16 x 16 grid proved this can be very slow.

 ### Recursion
 Recursion is taught heavily in computer science and is a good way to break apart a problem, it can also be used to